jatinchowdhury18/AnalogTapeModel/README.md

   - Close "Global Paths" window
 - Select "Save and open in IDE"
 - Build CHOW Tape

-For more information about the physical modelling process, see the latest draft of the accompanying [paper](https://github.com/jatinchowdhury18/AnalogTapeModel/blob/master/Paper/420_paper.pdf).

 ## License
 CHOW Tape is licensed under the GNU General Public License agreement.
 Enjoy!